ARVE-Research/LPJ_Oxygen-Fire/README.md

 # LPJ_Oxygen-Fire model output and postprocessing code for oxygen-fire simulation experiments for testing the upper limit of the fire window

 This repository contains output from simulations performed with the LPJ-LMfire dynamic global vegetation model to investigate the response of vegetation under varying atmospheric oxygen concentrations due to fire.
-This output and included code were used to create the figures shown in Vitali et al. (in review):
+This output and included code were used to create the figures shown in Vitali et al. (2022):

-**Vitali, R., Belcher, C. M., Kaplan, J. O., & Watson, A. J. (in review).
+**Vitali, R., Belcher, C. M., Kaplan, J. O., & Watson, A. J. (2022).
 Increased fire activity under high atmospheric oxygen concentrations is compatible with the presence of forests. *Nature Communications*.**

 The raw model output (`.nc` files) in this repository are stored using the Git Large File Storage (Git LFS) extension.
 Cloning the repository therefore requires the user to have `git lfs` installed.
 More information regarding Git LFS can be found [here](https://git-lfs.github.com).